Amokric/Norovirus-spec/design/high_structure.md

 The network shall allow students in a classroom to have at least two neighbours besides them to be assigned.

+# TST-model

 # TST-network
+## Unit tests

+Make sure that the valid connections are being made between students.

+Each student should at least have two links in the classroom.